 The Congressional Budget Office (CBO), in its recent report “The Budget and Economic Outlook: 2019 to 2029,” projects an unprecedented surge in the size of the national debt relative to the economy.

-All previous surges in debt, triggered by wars or economic crises, were unexpected and temporary in nature.
-The debt surge we now are in the midst of is chronic in nature – the result of decades of fiscally irresponsible policies.
+All previous surges in debt, triggered by wars or economic crises, were unexpected and temporary.
+The debt surge we now are amid is chronic in nature – the result of decades of fiscally irresponsible policies.

 It could have been avoided – and would have if politicians had been subject to the constraints of a sound money standard (gold and silver) all these years.